 Higher surface temperatures brought about by global warming increase the potential for drought.
 Evaporation and the rate at which plants lose moisture through their leaves both increase with temperature.
 Unless higher evapotranspiration rates are matched by increases in precipitation, environments will tend to dry, promoting drought conditions.

-Each week, drought experts assess the drought status of regions across the contiguous United States, and publish an updated version of the U.S. Drought Monitor.
-The experts consider how recent precipitation totals compare to their long-term averages.
-They also check temperatures, moisture levels in soils, and water levels in streams and lakes.
-Additionally, they watch for indicators of drought such as vegetation stress.
-Altogether, the experts check dozens of indicators to establish consensus on a range of drought categories.
+Each week, drought experts assess the drought status of regions across the United States and produce an updated map of drought.
+The experts consider how recent precipitation totals and temperatures compare to their long-term averages, check moisture levels in soils, and monitor water levels in streams and lakes.
+They also watch for indicators of drought such as vegetation stress.
+Altogether, the experts check dozens of indicators to establish consensus on a range of drought categories, and then use the information to produce a new map, released every Thursday at Drought.gov.
 Before the weekly map is published, up to 350 people across the country review the draft to check it against reality.
 Each final map represents experts' best judgments of regional-scale drought conditions, validated by partners in the field.

-As demonstrated by the Great Plains drought of 2011, once drought conditions develop they can worsen rapidly, putting local resources and regional economies at risk.
+Drought can also develop very quickly.
+Flash Drought—the rapid onset or intensification of drought—is set in motion by lower-than-normal rates of precipitation, accompanied by abnormally high temperatures, winds, and sunshine.
+Once drought conditions develop, they can worsen rapidly, putting local resources and regional economies at risk.
 In general, farmers, ranchers, and business owners who monitor drought information and have plans in place for dealing with dry conditions before they occur will have more options for managing their risk.